AnandTiwari83/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     >**Note:** Depending on your resources, your recommendations will be different and you might get the notification "You are following all of our performance recommendations".

-1. Select **All recommendations** from the left navigation pane and take time to view each recommendation and suggested actions.
+1. Select **All recommendations** under **Recommendations** from the left navigation pane and take time to view each recommendation and suggested actions.

     >**Note:** Depending on your resources, your recommendations will be different and you might get the notification "You are following all of our performance recommendations".